SINTEF/dlite/doc/documentation_contributors.md

       # Overview

+  For documentation the style is up to the writer.

 * Add two newlines before headers to make them easier to recognise.

   This is especially useful for levels 3-headers and below (which are lines starting with 3 or more hashes (`#`)) to make them easier to recognise as sub-headers.

 * Avoid the use of html tags.

 * Links become more readable if you place them at the end of the document using square brackets.
   Example:

      ```